mmahdim77/Spam-comment-detection-using-multinomial-naive-bayes/README.md

 Each comment entry consists of an id, a title, a comment, a rating, and a verification status.
 Using machine learning solutions, we should detect spam comments by training on train datasets.

-To solve this problem, we will use a multinominal Naive Bayes algorithm.
+To solve this problem, we will use a Multinomial Naive Bayes algorithm.

 Moreover, we have a test dataset of comments without a verification status column; we should add it!